Marriage: Same-sex and third-gender marriages

 Several kinds of same-sex marriages have been documented in Indigenous and lineage-based cultures.
 In the Americas, We'wha (Zuni), was a lhamana (male individuals who, at least some of the time, dress and live in the roles usually filled by women in that culture); a respected artist, We'wha served as an emissary of the Zuni to Washington, where he met President Grover Cleveland.
 We'wha had at least one husband who was generally recognized as such.

 While it is a relatively new practice to grant same-sex couples the same form of legal marital recognition as commonly granted to mixed-sex couples, there is some history of recorded same-sex unions around the world.
 Ancient Greek same-sex relationships were like modern companionate marriages, unlike their different-sex marriages in which the spouses had few emotional ties, and the husband had freedom to engage in outside sexual liaisons.
 The Codex Theodosianus (C. Th.
 9.7.3) issued in 438 CE imposed severe penalties or death on same-sex relationships, but the exact intent of the law and its relation to social practice is unclear, as only a few examples of same-sex relationships in that culture exist.
 Same-sex unions were celebrated in some regions of China, such as Fujian.
 Possibly the earliest documented same-sex wedding in Latin Christendom occurred in Rome, Italy, at the San Giovanni a Porta Latina basilica in 1581.

 Temporary marriages

+Examples of temporary marriage include the practices of "walking marriage" among the matrilineal Mosuo people of China, of handfasting among some Germanic peoples during the Middle Ages, and fixed-term marriages in the Muslim world.

+Historically, pre-Islamic Arab societies practiced a form of temporary marriage that carries on today in the practice of nikāh mutʿah ("temporary gratification" or "temporary gift"), a fixed-term marriage contract of varying duration (otherwise known as sigheh in Iran and mutʿah in Iraq).
+The Islamic prophet Muḥammad explicitly sanctioned his followers from engaging in the practice of temporary marriages, which he considered to be a form of zināʾ ("adultery" and/or "fornication"), an umbrella term which specifically refers to unlawful sexual intercourse in the Qurʾān and Islamic law.
+The practice of zināʾ, which covers any form of illicit sexual relations in the Qurʾān and Islamic jurisprudence, and can provide a legitimizing cover for non-marital sex, prostitution, pimping, and sex workers, is commonly conflated with prostitution under the legal statutes of Muslim-majority countries and is officially prohibited as illegal in all of them, with the only exception of Turkey where prostitution is legalized.

-Several cultures have practised temporary and conditional marriages.
-Examples include the Celtic practice of handfasting and fixed-term marriages in the Muslim community.
-Pre-Islamic Arabs practiced a form of temporary marriage that carries on today in the practice of Nikah mut'ah, a fixed-term marriage contract.
-The Islamic prophet Muhammad sanctioned a temporary marriage – sigheh in Iran and muta'a in Iraq – which can provide a legitimizing cover for sex workers.
-The same forms of temporary marriage have been used in Egypt, Lebanon and Iran to make the donation of a human ova legal for in vitro fertilisation; a woman cannot, however, use this kind of marriage to obtain a sperm donation.
-Muslim controversies related to Nikah Mut'ah have resulted in the practice being confined mostly to Shi'ite communities.
-The matrilineal Mosuo of China practice what they call "walking marriage".
+The same forms of temporary marriage have been used in Egypt, Lebanon, and Iran to make the donation of a human ova legal for in vitro fertilisation; a woman cannot, however, use this kind of marriage to obtain a sperm donation.
+In recent times, societal controversies related to the practice of nikāh mutʿah in Sunnī-majority Muslim countries have resulted in the practice being confined mostly to Shīʿa Muslim communities.